Nouhou47/GestionDeStock/ReadMe.md

 ## Description

-This applition aims to realize classic operations on Stock Management.
+This application aims to realize classic operations on Stock Management.

 ## Installation